LeastAuthority/haskell-spake2/README.rst

 How to use it
 =============

-Right now, you don't—it doesn't work.
+Right now, you don't—it only barely works.

 If you want to know more, check out the `main module documentation <src/Crypto/Spake2.hs>`_.